raghuveerd/CCPDFReader/README.md

     statement.transaction.first.word.contains=/
     statement.end=Your Cash Back Summary
 - The properties file can be updated with comma seperated values to handle different banks.
 I tested Citi and ICIC bank's statements.
-- The generated CSV contains **DATE, DESCRIPTION, AMOUNT, TYPE, CATEGORY** columns
+- The generated CSV contains **CARD, DATE, REF, DESCRIPTION, AMOUNT, TYPE, CATEGORY** columns
 - Specify transaction Categories in **statement.properties**.
 The property needs to start with _CATEGORY._

 Example: